randrescastaneda/Poverty_workshop/docs/index.md

 Durable goods are relevant components of the welfare aggregate.
 One of their characteristics is that they last for several years and it is clearly not their expenditure on purchases the appropriate measure of their consumption.
 Instead, it is the value of services that the household receives from all durables goods in its possession over the relevant time period.
 This session presents first a brief discussion of the theoretical framework.
 It follows with an introduction to several methods of estimating the value of services from durable goods conditioned on the information available in the household survey.
 It ends with examples of empirical applications of the different methodologies and their impacts on poverty measures.

-## Sampling
-There would not be any poverty measurement without data to analyze.
-In order to have a precise and effective poverty measurement, practitioners and researchers must rely on quality datasets.
-This session gives an overview on how sampling errors affect the quality of our estimates.
-Predicting the sampling errors of poverty surveys require knowledge of different sampling techniques.
-We will learn these techniques, and how to implement them in Stata.
-The hands-on training session gives an overview of the statistical foundations of sampling, and discusses the different possible random sampling techniques and how to calculate sampling errors and weights.

 ## Adjustment – Prices
 Expenditure is utility consistent, and therefore a good indicator for individuals' welfare, only if a set of hypothesis is satisfied.
 One of the hypotheses is that individuals must face identical prices.
 This is often not the case.
 Prices usually vary both over time and across space: for instance, the same good can cost more in urban as opposed to rural areas, or more at the end of the year than the beginning of the year.
 In order to have meaningful utility comparisons, prices need to be adjusted to take into account these differences.